 - Optimize imports definition A with version 1.

 - You delete the definition/deployment of the definition without having added another version of it.
 Definition A with version 1 is removed from the engine.

 - You deploy the definition A with the same ID again.

 - Optimize imports another definition A with version 1.

-In this case, Optimize will import the same process twice.
-The reason is that Optimize identifies the unique definitions by the combination of
+Optimize identifies the unique definitions by the combination of

 tenant, so in this case will have imported the same definition twice.
 Optimize handles this by marking the definition with the oldest deployment time as deleted.
 When selecting definitions in Optimize, definitions that are considered to be deleted will not be selectable for reporting.
 Any data that Optimize has imported related to the deleted definition will appear in reports that use the non-deleted definition.